mongodb/specifications/source/sessions/driver-sessions.rst

 Methods that have a session parameter MUST check that the session argument is not null and was created by the same ``MongoClient`` that this ``MongoDatabase`` came from and report an error if they do not match.

+The `estimatedDocumentCount` helper does not support an explicit session parameter.
+The underlying command, `count`, is not supported in a transaction, so supporting an explicit session would likely confuse application developers.
+The helper returns an estimate of the documents in a collection and causal consistency is unlikely to improve the accuracy of the estimate.

 Existing database methods that start an implicit session
 --------------------------------------------------------